-On December 22, 2005, the Board of Directors adopted the Company's 2005 Restricted Stock Unit Award Plan (the "2005 RSU Plan") for its employees and non-employee directors.
-A Restricted Stock Unit ("RSU") represents the contingent obligation of the Company to deliver a share of its common stock to the holder of the RSU on a distribution date.
+On December 22, 2005, the Board of Directors adopted the Company's 2005 Restricted Stock Unit Award Plan (the "2005 RSU Plan") for its employees and non-employee directors and granted 27.5 million Restricted Stock Units ("RSU") to its employees.
+In February 2006, 2.0 million RSUs valued at \$680,000 were issued to non-employee directors.
+A RSU represents the contingent obligation of the Company to deliver a share of its common stock to the holder of the RSU on a distribution date.
 RSUs for up to 30 million shares of common stock are authorized for issuance under the 2005 RSU Plan.
 The Company believes that the 2005 RSU Plan does not require shareholder approval.
 Nevertheless, the Company intends to seek shareholder ratification for the 2005 RSU Plan at its next Annual Shareholders' Meeting.